vioshyvo/mrpt/README.md

 In the offline phase of the algorithm MRPT indexes the data with a collection of *random projection trees*.
 In the online phase the index structure allows us to answer queries in superior time.
 A detailed description of the algorithm with the time and space complexities, and the aforementioned comparisons can be found in [our article](https://www.cs.helsinki.fi/u/ttonteri/pub/bigdata2016.pdf) that was published in IEEE International Conference on Big Data 2016.

+Currently the Euclidean distance is supported as a distance metric.

 The tests for MRPT are in a separate [repo](https://github.com/vioshyvo/RP-test).
 ## New